MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/tokens/access-token.md

     - Can be used in actions
     - For other cases such as manual or automated REST requests, if you put it in your URL or enter as your password.
 The PAT is actually _necessary_ if you use two-factor authenticator or single sign-on (otherwise you have to enter those a number on the command-line).
 - Permissions are granted per token based on your choices.
-- Read it in action with this, or whatever name action uses:
+- Read it in action with this, or whatever name the action uses:
     ```yaml
     ${{ secrets.ACCESS_TOKEN }}
     ```